 diag> label label this disk...
-OK to use logical partition map 'Fujitsu-M2312K (Sun D84)' ? y Are you sure you want to write? y
+OK to use logical partition map 'Micropolis 1304' ? y Are you sure you want to write? y

 Then, when diag has labelled the disk, it verifies the label it has just written.
 There is in fact a separate verify command, but diag automatically does a verify as part of the labelling process.

-When the 'diag>' prompt returns, get back to the monitor by responding "q" (for 'quit').
+When the 'diag>' prompt comes back, you can loop back to format and label a second disk by responding with a "d".
+If you have only one disk, get back to the monitor by responding "q" (for 'quit').

-5.6.
+4.6.
 Loading the Mini UNIX System